The system regarding foreign residents has changed.

 The important changes in the new system are explained below.

-●Foreign residents will also be issued a copy of their resident card.
+●Foreign residents will also be issued a copy of their residence certificate.

-Note 1: The applicant or a member of the same household can request a copy of the resident card, etc. However, if someone else is applying, please bring a power of attorney from the head of the household or a member of the household.
+Note 1 : A copy of a residence certificate can be requested by the person himself/herself or someone living in the same household as the person himself/herself.
+However, if someone else is making the request, they must bring a letter of attorney from the head of the household or a member of the household.

-Note 2: Please directly contact the Ministry of Justice to request disclosure of the information that was recorded on your alien registration card at the time.
+Note 2: If you wish to request disclosure of the information recorded on your alien registration card at that time, you must do so directly to the Ministry of Justice.

 (Reference link resident record )

-●If you change your address to another municipality, you need to submit a moving-out notification.
+If you change your address to another city, town, or village, you must submit a moving-out notification.

 Under the Alien Registration System, there was no need to submit a notification of change of address when changing address to another city, ward, town or village.
 Under the new system, when changing your address to another city, ward, town, or village, you must first submit a move-out notification to the municipal office of the new city, ward, town, or village, and receive a certificate of change.
 You will need to bring this with you to notify your transfer.